-5 Lessons From Fashion Week and How to Use Them in Your Marketing
+Lessons From Fashion Week and How to Use Them in Your Marketing

 During Fashion Week, the world turns its attention to the global fashion hubs to admire the latest works of art from renowned and up-and-coming designers.
-But in order to truly earn their time in the spotlight, brands and designers have to think beyond their innovative and captivating designs.
+But to truly earn their time in the spotlight, brands and designers have to think beyond their innovative and captivating designs.

-5 Marketing Learnings From Fashion Week
+8 Marketing Learnings From Fashion Week

 By observing the tactics that brands employ to strike up a buzz around their designers and clothes during fashion week, you can learn how to apply them to your own brands to see the same success.